 The higher your leverage, the higher your transaction cost as a percentage of your trading capital.

-This is why transactions costs is one of the six most important factors when choosing a broker.
+This is why transaction costs are one of the six most important factors when choosing a broker.

-If you have a mini account and open a trade with a 5-pip spread, which equals $5 transaction cost, look at how the relative value of your transaction costs increases with more leverage.
+For example, if you go long 10,000 units of EUR?USD with a 5-pip spread, which equals $5 transaction cost, look at how the relative value of your transaction costs increases with more leverage.

 |Leverage||Margin Required||Cost as % of Margin Required|